The Numerical Stability of Hyperbolic Representation Learning: Comparing Lorentz and Poincar e Models

 In the analysis below, we use $x$ to represent points in $\D^n$ and let $y=\varphi(x)\in\LL^n$ denote its corresponding point in the Lorentz model.
 Since $\varphi$ and $\psi$ are isometries, the following result holds trivially.

 \begin{proposition}[Gradient descent is the ``same'' for both models] For any learning rate $\eta>0$, we have that

 \end{proposition}

-Despite this theoretical equivalence, when implementing the Riemannian gradient descent algorithm, the Poincaré model is more prone to incur the \textit{gradient vanishing problem} than the Lorentz model.
-We first see this through the following computation of the Euclidean norm of Riemannian gradients\footnote{Tangent vectors can be represented using the coordinates provided in either the Poincaré or the Lorentz model.}.
+Despite this theoretical equivalence, when implementing the Riemannian gradient descent algorithm, the Poincar\'{e} model is more prone to incur the \textit{gradient vanishing problem} than the Lorentz model.
+We first see this through the following computation of the Euclidean norm of Riemannian gradients\footnote{Tangent vectors can be represented using the coordinates provided in either the Poincar\'{e} or the Lorentz model.}.
 Such norm indicates the magnitude of the coordinates involved in representing the tangent vectors.

 \begin{lemma} For any $x\in \D^n$, assume that $\norm{x}=1-\delta$ for some small positive $\delta$.
 Then, we have that